dotnet/samples/core/interop/Streams/readme.md

 ## Build and Run

-1. Navigate to the `Runner` directory.
+1. Navigate to this directory.

 1. Build the sample by executing `dotnet build`.